 - Appraisals: Insurers typically require an initial professional appraisal of the collection to establish its value.
 Periodic re-evaluations are recommended to account for market fluctuations or the addition of new bottles.

-Best For: Collectors with high-value or rare wines whose market value might fluctuate significantly over time.
+Best for collectors holding high-value or rare wines whose market value can shift dramatically over time.

 3. Transit Insurance